GreanBeetle/upwork-clone/README.md

 ## Specifications

 * Create user model, component.
 Allow user to create new handle and password.
+Temporarily store user info in array of user objects.
 * Create job model, component.
 Allow user to list new project or job.
-*
+Temporarily store info in array of project objects.
+* Create horizontal navbar that includes at least three of the following options.
+Web Dev.
+Mobile Dev.
+Design.
+Writing.
+Admin Support.
+Customer Service.
+Marketing.
+* When navbar option clicked, display info via z-index.
+E.g. "student project, no information available"
+* Build 'tabs section on main page'.
+Include three tabs.
+'If you're hiring.'
+'If you're freelancing.'
+'FAQs.'
+* Create jumbotron with a 'How It Works' title and a responsive 'Get Started' button.
+* Clone the two columns directly beneath the jumbotron.
+Clone the page down to, but not beyond, the upworks paragraph titled 'Hire the best freelancer'.

 ## Built With

 * HTML
 * CSS, Bootstrap
 * Javascript
-* JQuery
-* Webpack
-* Jasmine
-* Karma
+* Angular
 * NPM

 ## Authors